amosricky/Golang_Restful_API/README.md

 # Run it in container
 $ docker run -p 8000:8000 golang-api
 ```

-## Swagger document
-Run it, and browser to http://localhost:8000/swagger/index.html, you can see Swagger 2.0 Api documents.

 ## Features
 - Use Gin as framework to build up a RESTful API